From Lagrangian to totally real geometry: coupled flows and calibrations: Introduction

 \textit{Stronger existence results.} Our current result, cf. Corollary \ref{Lag.MF.exist.cor}, concerns the short-time existence of solutions to the Maslov flow under two assumptions: (i) the initial submanifold is Lagrangian, (ii) the almost K\"ahler manifold satisfies a certain Einstein-like constraint (formulated in terms of the Chern connection).
 More generally, cf.~Theorem \ref{thm:existence_projectedeq}, we can prove existence for any initial totally real submanifold and any almost K\"ahler manifold if we perturb the flow slightly (still preserving the desired ``integrability condition'', but sacrificing the geometric motivation of the flow).
 The main open question is whether the Maslov flow exists for any totally real submanifold, under coupling with SCF (so as to remove the Einstein constraint).

 \textit{Applications to Lagrangian geometry.} One may speculate on the extent to which our results on totally real submanifolds may be relevant to the study of Lagrangians.
 For example, in Section \ref{ss:CYdevelopments} we consider potential applications to the study of minimal Lagrangians in Calabi--Yau manifolds and relations to ideas introduced in \cite{Don,ThomasYau}.
-The negative KE direction is pursued further in \cite{LotayPacini2}.
+The negative KE direction is pursued further in \cite{LotayPacini2, LotayPacini3}.
 In this context, our Proposition \ref{min.Lag.lim.prop} shows that replacing the standard volume functional with the $J$-volume serves to ``weed out'' any non-Lagrangian critical points, thus helping to focus only on minimal Lagrangians.

-\textit{$\GG_2$ geometry and gauge theory.} Another direction concerns possible analogues within $\GG_2$ geometry.
-This question actually provided the initial motivation for this paper.
-One can also propose coupled flows in the context of gauge theory in higher dimensions based on our methods and results, which has potential applications in particular to the study of $\GG_2$ instantons.
+\textit{$\GG_2$ geometry and gauge theory.} Another direction concerns possible analogues within $\GG_2$ geometry, where \textit{coassociative} submanifolds play the role of Lagrangian submanifolds.
+This analogy actually provided the initial motivation for this paper.
+One can also propose coupled flows in the context of $\GG_2$ gauge theory.

+Clearly there are possible analogues also in the context of Legendrian submanifolds within Sasaki manifolds, cf.~\cite{Kawai}, \cite{SmoLeg} for results in this direction.